composablesys/collabs/docs/src/guide/documents.md

 # Documents (CRuntime/AbstractDoc)

-In Collabs, a **document** is a "unit of collaboration" - some collaborative state that is edited together.
+In Collabs, a **document** is a "unit of collaboration" - some collaborative state that is shared together.
 This could be a single shared whiteboard, a rich-text document, a recipe, etc.

 Each document comes in two parts:

 - A fixed set of Collabs that store the collaborative state.
 For example, a shared whiteboard document could have a single `CValueMap<[x: number, y: number], Color>`, like we described in the [Introduction](./introduction.html#example-whiteboard).
-- A [CRuntime](TODO) that manages those Collabs.
-It is responsible for creating the Collabs, connecting them to [network and storage providers](TODO), [filtering out duplicate updates](TODO), etc.
+- A [CRuntime](../api/collabs/classes/CRuntime.html) that manages those Collabs.
+It is responsible for creating the Collabs, connecting them to [network and storage providers](./providers.html), [filtering out duplicate updates](../advanced/updates.html#syncing-updates), etc.

 ## Using CRuntime